-Material.
-Holotype - 'PA 1290', probable female (abdominal apex not visible clearly); the complete specimen is included in a flat piece of amber of irregular triangular shape (17, 11 and 14 mm) consisting of many layers and two incomplete cracks go from the dorsum towards the flat plane of the amber piece; the most sclerites of the beetles are covered with the "milky" cover.
+Holotype.
+'PA 1290', probable female (abdominal apex not visible clearly); complete specimen is included in a flat piece of amber of irregular triangular shape (17, 11 and 14 mm) consisting of many layers, with two incomplete cracks going from the dorsum towards the flat plane of the amber piece; most sclerites of the beetle are covered with "milky" cover.